 We really don’t want to scare you, because outright fraud has become rare on the UK used car market.
 And yet, you should at least be aware of the three Cs that can turn buying a used car into a nightmare:

-- Clocking: Changing the meter for a smaller mileage.
+- Clocking: Changing the odometer reading to suggest a lower mileage.

 - Cloning: Changing the number plate to make you believe you’re buying a different – less old – vehicle.